 10 Things To Know Before You Visit Windsor Castle

 1.)
 Try to buy your tickets in advance (unless you have some special deal or voucher).
-It’s not cheaper to buy them at the door and the queue is soooo much longer if you don’t buy them in advance.
+It’s not cheaper to buy them at the door and the queue is so much longer if you don’t buy them in advance.
 You can get them from the official Windsor Castle website here.

 2.)
 Sundays are perhaps not the best time to visit.
 St George’s Chapel (which is one of the highlights of Windsor Castle) is actually not really open on Sundays though there is a service here at 5.15pm which you can attend.
 This, of course, means you’re either going to have to plan to be here in the afternoon or spend a really long day here.